 While all Americans yearn for safer communities, the two parties have differed on their approach to the issue.
-Where Democrats focused their energy during the last Congress on fundamentally redefining the relationship between law enforcement and communities (especially communities of color), Republicans in the new Congress could roll back those reforms and reinstate a more adversarial stance on policing.
+Democrats focused their energy during the last Congress on fundamentally redefining the relationship between law enforcement and communities (especially communities of color), but Republicans in the new Congress could roll back those reforms and reinstate a more adversarial stance on policing.

+During a press conference unveiling their policy platform, Republican Leader Rep. Kevin McCarthy (R-CA-20) and Rep. Elise Stefanik (R-NY-21) announced plans to hire 200,000 new police officers.
 Sens.
-Marsha Blackburn (R-TN), Bill Hagerty (R-TN), Mike Braun (R-IN), Chuck Grassley (R-IA), Ron Johnson (R-WI), and John Kennedy (R-LA) plan to support this priority by introducing a new grant program to enable additional hiring, as well provide technical support for necessities like rape kit processing.[iii]
+Marsha Blackburn (R-TN), Bill Hagerty (R-TN), Mike Braun (R-IN), Chuck Grassley (R-IA), Ron Johnson (R-WI), and John Kennedy (R-LA) plan to support this priority by introducing a new grant program to enable additional hiring and provide technical support for necessities like rape kit processing.

 The opioid crisis plays a role in this crackdown as well.
-Rep. Clay Higgins (R-LA-03) has said he intends to introduce a bill that would expand the US Department of Homeland Security’s authority to include investigating drugs and other controlled substances.[iv]
+Rep. Clay Higgins (R-LA-03) has said he intends to introduce a bill that would expand the US Department of Homeland Security’s authority to include investigating drugs and other controlled substances.

 Key Issues In The 118th Congress

-[i] Ames Grawert & Noah Kim, “Myths and Realities: Understanding Recent Trends in Violent Crime,” Brennan Center for Justice, July 12, 2022, available at https://www.brennancenter.org/our-work/research-reports/myths-and-realities-understanding-recent-trends-violent-crime.
+Ames Grawert & Noah Kim, “Myths and Realities: Understanding Recent Trends in Violent Crime,” Brennan Center for Justice, July 12, 2022, available at https://www.brennancenter.org/our-work/research-reports/myths-and-realities-understanding-recent-trends-violent-crime.

-[ii] “Leader McCarthy’s Op-Ed in the New York Post: It’s Time for the Commitment to America,” Office of US Representative Kevin McCarthy Press Release, September 23, 2022, available at https://www.republicanleader.gov/leader-mccarthys-op-ed-in-the-new-york-post-its-time-for-the-commitment-to-america/.
+“Leader McCarthy’s Op-Ed in the New York Post: It’s Time for the Commitment to America,” Office of US Representative Kevin McCarthy Press Release, September 23, 2022, available at https://www.republicanleader.gov/leader-mccarthys-op-ed-in-the-new-york-post-its-time-for-the-commitment-to-america/.